-A bipartite patella is where the kneecap is made up of two separate bones, instead of one, that have failed to fuse together during childhood.
+Bipartite patella syndrome is a condition where the kneecap is made up of two separate bones, instead of one, that have failed to fuse together during childhood.
 It is a rare condition, affecting only 1-2% of the population.

 In most cases, it doesn’t cause any problems and may go completely unnoticed – it is often only discovered when an x-ray is done for an unrelated knee problem.

-Here we will look at what causes a bipartite patella, how they are classified, the symptoms that can develop and how to treat them.
+Here, we will look at what causes bipartite patella syndrome, how they are classified, the symptoms that can develop and how to treat them.

 The patella, or kneecap, is a triangular shaped bone.
 When you are born, there is essentially no bone in the kneecap – it is made up of cartilage and blood vessels.
 During early childhood, as you grow, the kneecap cartilage gradually expands.